Three resurrection accounts set the spiritual ball in motion.

 Rabbinic teachings speak highly of her hospitality, saying we all should bring a Torah scholar under our roofs, giving them nourishment and allowing them to partake of all that we possess.
 [Perek Zedakot 1]

-To honor the Shunammite woman’s kindness, the L-rd told Elisha that the childless woman would bear a son, even though her husband was old.
+To honor the Shunammite woman’s kindness, the Lord told Elisha that the childless woman would bear a son, even though her husband was old.
 A year later, she indeed gave birth to a son.
 But when the child was a bit older, he died.
-A woman of resolute, bold faith, she laid her child on the prophet’s bed in the upper room, shut the door, and went out.
-She asked her husband to quickly send her a servant and a donkey so she could leave immediately to see the prophet Elisha.
+A woman of resolute, bold faith, she laid her dead child on the prophet’s bed in the upper room, shut the door, and went out.
+She asked her husband to send her a servant and a donkey so she could leave immediately to see the prophet Elisha.

 As Elisha performed that prophetic action, the child’s flesh began to grow warm.
 The prophet went back downstairs, walked around the house for a bit, then went back up and once again stretched himself out on the child.
 The child sneezed seven times—then opened his eyes.

 The prophet called for the Shunammite woman.
 When she arrived, Elisha said, “Pick up your son.”
 She fell at his feet, prostrated herself on the floor, then picked up her son and went out.

 The soul connection to those seven sneezes?
 In Genesis 2:7, God blew into Adam’s nostrils the soul of life.
 Some used to posit that sneezing meant the soul was exiting from that same place it entered.
 Who knows, maybe the seven sneezes were “death” exiting so the new, resurrected breath of G-d could enter and revive the child.

 * * *